Back to Blog

 7. DaVinci Resolve

-Best for: Professional editors who want maximum control and don't mind a learning curve.
+Best for: Professional editors who want maximum control.

 Platforms: Mac, Windows, Linux